 *Originally published on my first website in 2012, to follow up Sciatica, Fibromyalgia, and the Purpose Of Pain

 You finish a piece of writing and instantly find you have more to say.
 I thought I would write a follow up and talk about some of the inspirations for the post.
 I decided to share my own experience of sciatica because there seems to be a lot of it about, and my imaginary first draft was all about what it taught me about dealing with pain.
-Once I got going it became more about the meaning of pain itself, however Scott Clark (see below) had already used that title and I went with “purpose” instead; alliteration–always fun.
-A couple of commentators picked up on the image of pain as a “check engine” light, which was nicked wholesale from the fascinating book “Painful Yarns” by neurologist Lorimer Mosely.
+Once I got going it became more about the meaning of pain itself, however Scott Clark (see below) had already used that title and I went with “purpose” instead–alliteration is always fun.
+A couple of commentators picked up on the image of pain as a “check engine” light.
+This metaphor was nicked wholesale from the fascinating book “Painful Yarns” by neurologist Lorimer Moseley.
 I was at a talk of his recently and picked up the book at the end of the evening.
-It is a companion to his seminal “Explain Pain”, and an affordable taster if you are looking for an overview of the science rather than an in-depth study.
+It is a companion to his seminal “Explain Pain”, and an affordable taster if you are looking for an overview of the science rather than an in-depth study*.

 conclude that you, the organism, should do something about it.”

 If you find this interesting and/or relevant to your situation, and you liked the shorter video of Lorimer, here is a full length talk, not too difficult to follow, and truly worth your time.
 As he has discovered once people understand pain better, their life improves and they begin to feel better, immediately.